-A strong pipeline of new investment opportunities
+A strong pipeline of investment opportunities

-The New Pipeline will either be exclusive to the Company, owned by the Gresham House Group, or exclusive to the Gresham House Group while due diligence is completed.
+The Existing Pipeline (other than Shilton Lane) is exclusive to the Company in that it is either owned by the Gresham House Group, or exclusive to the Gresham House Group while due diligence is completed.
 Any ESS Project Companies owned by the Gresham House Group are held exclusively for the Company.